-- Peanut Butter (Skippy is readily found, and you can find natural peanut butter primarily in organic stores, but you’ll save some money by bringing your favorite.)
+- Peanut Butter (Skippy is readily found, and you can now find natural peanut butter in many stores, but you’ll save some money by bringing your favorite.)

 - Pinto beans—dried (if you want to make refried beans)

-- Powdered cheddar (don’t bother with bringing boxes of mac and cheese, buy Anothony’s powdered cheddar, use this recipe, and thank me later)
+- Powdered cheddar (don’t bother with bringing boxes of mac and cheese, buy Anthony’s powdered cheddar, use this recipe, and thank me later)